datramt/binaural-LATERAL/README.md

 This software was designed for and used by Harvard University students in SPU 13 (physics/psychoacoustics course) to conduct binaural localization experiments.

-Please contact Dan Tramte at listen@dantramte.com for questions
+Please contact Dan Tramte for questions